 “Incumbents are not necessarily going to like a map if it doesn’t make their reelection easy,” Simpson said.
 “And even if they feel the map compact, contiguous and that it represents community, [aldermen] still may well oppose it.”

-However, if at least 10 council members vote for the citizen-drawn map, the results would trigger a special election in April 2022, where Chicagoans would be able to vote for either the independent map or one created by City Council.
+However, if at least 10 council members vote for the citizen-drawn map, the results would trigger a referendum vote at the next municipal or general election.
+At that time, Chicagoans would be able to vote for either the independent map or one created by City Council.

 So who might support a new independent ward map?
 Perhaps, Simpson said, aldermen who are interested in seeing the system change.
 “The progressive caucus has 10 aldermen alone.”